 Who will you see in the ICU?

-The ICU consists of speech therapists, dieticians, physiotherapists, specialty nurses, and doctors.
+The ICU has doctors, specialty nurses, speech therapists, dieticians, and physiotherapists.

 - Nurses.
 Typically, one specialty nurse will actively monitor one or two patients at most.
 They are responsible for the majority of the care that a person will need in the ICU.
 These nurses also spend a lot of time with the patients in the early stages of their conditions.
 Nurses work with doctors and other medical professionals to give the best quality care possible.
 Nurses perform many tasks, which includes taking regular blood tests or adjusting treatment based on test results.